fbcharles747/company_evaluation/README.md

 ## Major issue for table 2

-> ignore table 2 for now.
-The FMP site already have table to calculate discounted cashflow, but I will leave this table for future usecase
+>  The FMP site already have table to calculate discounted cashflow, but I will leave this table for future usecase.
+The table 2 is currently in DCF_features branch

 I also try to integrate the discounted cashflow formula mentioned in the book <b><i>The Little Book of Valuation: How to Value a Company, Pick a Stock and Profit (Little Books.
 Big Profits) by Aswath Damodaran</i></b>.
 There is some issue relating to calculating the reinvestment rate.